 Though there are some disagreeable things in Venice there is nothing so disagreeable as the visitorsHenry James (1909)

 Was it luck or divine reprieve, this reverse-rapture of Kornberg?
 But where did he go?
 And am I obligated to follow?
-If I were standing in a monsoonal jungle, as I am wont to do, I would have guessed the pharmacist placed a foot into the wrong mudslide.
+If I were standing in a monsoonal jungle, as I am wont to do, I would have guessed the travel agent placed a foot into the wrong mudslide.
 But this is no monsoonal jungle.
 This is contemporary Venice.
 There are few places for gravity to take you when you’re already at sea-level.
 Perhaps a sewer grate gave way beneath Kornberg’s heavy footfall.
 He had drank fourteen Bellinis today; those feet were falling heavy regardless of how much peachy Prosecco exhaust he belched.

-I follow the path of least resistance to discover a void in the city street.
-I call into the abyss, Hulloooo!
+I follow the path of least resistance downstream to discover a void in the city street.
+I yell into the abyss, Hulloooo!
 Water continues to gush downward like a broken toilet.
 Shall I throw a rope, I ask to no response.
 I look at my immediate surroundings, the streets are as empty of tourist and vendor as they are of daylight; nope, no rope.
 While I have been certifiably trained in certain underwater rescue operations, here I am in Italy with no snorkel.
 Let me see if I can find a gondolier, I holler after Kornberg, assuming he can hear me from whatever hells he flounders within.
 All I hear in response is the movement of water, as above so below, until Kornberg’s baritone hollers back from the depths.
 There’s booze down here, he says, and sandwiches.
 Sandwiches?
 Real sandwiches, I ask, or those questionable crust-less sardine sandwiches?
 There is no response.
 I take a deep breath, hold it, and plunge into the depths after Kornberg, carefully descending the staircase into this basement bacari, a dive bar calling itself Pozzo dei Dannati, which roughly translates into “Well of the Damned”.
 I find there is, in fact, booze and I am grateful for it.

 Pozzo dei Dannati has a doomed U-Boat vibe, reeking of iron and under constant pressure from without to crush us within, which somehow puts Kornberg at ease.
 Nicco & Flavio are the submariners at the helm.
-Both learned English watching reality television, specifically Jersey Shore.
+Both learned English by watching reality television, specifically Jersey Shore.
 Instead of having to interpret their native Italian, Kornberg and I have to translate their New Jersey pidgin.
 Surely, I say to Kornberg, one of your marital dabbles must’ve included a Jerseyite, allowing you to understand some of this garble.
 Don’t call me Shirley, Kornberg references Leslie Nielsen as he mentally sifts through the archaeology of prior marriages.
 Maybe…, but these fellows might as well be speaking Greek.
 Kornberg says this figuratively as he has a classicist’s recall of the Grecian tongue and whatever Nicco & Flavio are saying is not Greek.

 Kornberg orders a scotch to wash away the taste of dick-sucked Skittle.
 I order a Negroni.
 There are familiar brands of gin bottles on the walls, but they are filled with water.
 There is nothing in the Well of the Damned except unwell spirit.
 My Negroni tastes like a drop of petrol mixed with a rusty nail to the vein.
 Was this gin made with gunpowder Marco Polo brought back from the Far East?
 Was the apéritif distilled in Nicco’s Nonna’s bathtub and dyed-red with the tears of Saint Padre Pio of Pietrelcina?
 I can sense the enamel melting off my teeth, can taste it, can feel the grit of it on my tongue.
 I drop a Euro coin into my drink and when I fish it out it has become an American nickel.
 And my fingernail dissolved in the process.
 Meanwhile, Kornberg has finished his scotch.
 In Kornberg fashion, he says, it is too late in the day for a second scotch, but it is too early in the night for me to give a fuck.
 Play it again, Sam!